mnfitz-ASU/cse340redux/README.md

 *		Make `LexicalAnalyzer::GetTokenMain()` a public method that takes a `std::istream&` as input parameter,
 *		and rename it to `LexicalAnalyzer::ScanInputStream(std::istream& ioStream)`
 *		Add `LexicalAnalyzer` method and name it `IsAtEOF()` which returns true if the tokenList is empty
+* Goals:
+*   Add ability to read from file stream instead of std::in
+*   Minimize the number of source files that must be updated as keywords change for each assignment
+*   Apply modern c++11 techniques as referenced by the c++ Core Guidelines to the design and implementation

- `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
+*   Namespaces, RAII using std::unique_ptr instead of new and delete, NVI where applicable, exceptions and try-catch instead of exit, develop good const variable and method habits `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#top">back to top</a>)</p>